What is Chronic Wasting Disease?

 - Field dress and bury the offal and tissues of harvested animals.
 Or, field dress and double bag the offal and tissue for disposal in a landfill.
 Use rubber or latex gloves.

 - Do not bait or feed game.
 In Tennessee, baiting game is illegal.
 The risk of CWD makes it even more important to avoid this practice.
-Baiting game attracts deer, thereby artificially increasing the deer population in a relatively small area.
-Should an infected deer be baited to the area, the risk of CWD transmission among the highly concentrated herd increases.
+Baiting game attracts deer, thereby artificially increasing the deer population in a small area, increasing opportunities for the disease to be transmitted.

 - Avoid use of urine products.
 While it is not a known pathway for infection, urine has been shown to contain the prion that causes CWD.
 Additionally, it can also attract more animals to a smaller space, increasing opportunities for infection.